davetron5000/wtf-is-a-webpack/markdown/intro.md

 <!DOCTYPE html>
 <html>
   <head>
-    <script src="bundle.js"></script>
+    <script src="dist/bundle.js"></script>
   </head>
   <h1>Open the Web Inspector</h1>
 </html>
 !END CREATE_FILE

+Note that we're referencing `dist/bundle.js` instead of `bundle.js`.
+This is because,  despite the fact that webpack's CLI clearly documents that bundle file will be written to the current directory, it still writes it to do `dist`.
+It's OK, we'll be moving on from this soon enough, so for now, it's Just How it Is™.

-Open this in a browser, then open the JavaScript console.
+Open `index.html` in a browser, then open the JavaScript console.
 You should see all our messages:

 !DUMP_CONSOLE index.html